 Monthly Housing Allowance (MHA) for the GI Bill

-Post-9/11 and Forever GI Bill benefits include a monthly housing allowance (MHA) for students using the Post-9/11 GI Bill.
+Updated: August 14, 2024Post-9/11 and Forever GI Bill benefits include a monthly housing allowance (MHA) for students.
 While often referred to as a separate bill, the Forever GI Bill is a group of adjustments to the Post-9/11 GI Bill and not a separate educational program.

 Monthly Housing Allowance Calculator

-Veterans, dependents and National Guard and reserve service members can use the MHA calculator to see their estimated monthly payments.
+Veterans, dependents and National Guard and Reserve service members can use the MHA calculator to see their estimated monthly payments.
 Active-duty service members receive their regular BAH and should use the BAH calculator to see their estimated payments.

-Schools in U.S. territories | E-5 with dependents overseas housing allowance (OHA) rate for school location if attending in person |
+Attending School in a U.S. Territory: You will get an E-5 with dependents pay, but under the overseas housing allowance (OHA) rate for the school’s location (if attending in-person).

-Monthly Housing Allowance Payments
+Monthly Housing Allowance Payments Breakdown

 Military & Veteran Discounts